tremor-rs/tremor-runtime/static/language/prolog/creationwith.md

-The `CreationWit` rule defines an optional `with` block of expressions without a terminal `end` keyword.
+The `CreationWith` rule defines an optional `with` block of expressions without a terminal `end` keyword.